Our search is officially underway for the biggest and boldest UK Scout Contingent ever to attend a Roverway, and we need your help.

 The International Service Team are considered hugely important to the CMT and will have a vital role to play in the success of the event.

 IST must be aged 23 or above at the time of the event and recruitment will be taking place nationally.
-More information regarding this will be announced soon.
+You can find out more about IST by visiting the IST Zone.